 Is there a statement or requirement in the RFP that’s completely unclear?
 Then don’t be afraid to raise a question!
-But, the caveat is that you must ask before the Q&A period has elapsed.
-(This is why it’s important to keep the checklist above.)
-If you’re confused, need further clarification or would like to see if an extension is possible, keep an ongoing list of these questions and utilize the Q&A period to ask.
+But the caveat is that you must ask before the Q&A period has elapsed.
+(This is why it’s essential to keep the checklist above.)
+So if you’re confused, need further clarification or would like to see if an extension is possible, keep an ongoing list of these questions and utilize the Q&A period to ask.

-At this point, you’ll have a complete outline of your RFP response and know exactly what it is the procuring agency is requiring from your business.
+At this point, you’ll have a complete outline of your RFP response and know precisely what the procuring agency requires from your business.
 You’ll also have a running list of questions to submit to the procurement office by their required due date.
-And, documents requiring signatures or notarizations will even be on your list of to-dos.
+Documents requiring signatures or notarizations will even be on your list of to-dos.

 So, now that your response document and tasks are organized, you can begin responding to each of the requirements within your bid outline.
-Hopefully with more love than hate for the process!
+Hopefully, with more love than hate for the RFP process!

 Ready to Take Your RFP Process to the Next Level?

-Finally, what if you still find yourself hating the RFP response process, but you want to compete in that sector to grow your business?
+Finally, what if you still hate the RFP response process but want to compete in that sector to grow your business?
 You don’t have to take on the complexities of bidding alone.
-Consider outsourcing your bidding work to a specialized organization, such as The Bid Lab.
-We can help find your next bid opportunity, and manage and submit your bid response.
-The Bid Lab acts as an extension of your own team, and we can assist with proposals of all kinds, lengths, scopes and formats.
-Contact us today for a free consultation.
-Or, you can call us at 1-844-4BIDLAB or email us at firstname.lastname@example.org.
-We can help change your relationship with the RFP process to one that’s positive and successful!
+Instead, consider outsourcing your bidding work to a specialized organization like The Bid Lab.
+We can help search for your next RFP or find your next bid opportunity.
+Or, we can help manage and submit your bid response.
+Either way, The Bid Lab acts as an extension of your own team.
+We can also assist with proposals of all kinds, lengths, scopes and formats.
+So, contact us today for a free consultation.
+Or you can call us at 1-844-4BIDLAB or email us at firstname.lastname@example.org.
+We can help change your relationship with the RFP process to a positive and successful one!